Roberto Soldado: Granada

 On 15 July 2019, Soldado signed a one-year contract with recently promoted Granada, making him Diego Martínez's fourth signing of the summer transfer window.
 He made his competitive debut on 17 August, starting and scoring in a 4–4 draw against Villarreal, and remained a starter as the side qualified for Europe for the first time after a seventh-place finish.
 In April 2020, the club activated prematurely the contract clause that would keep him for another season.

 On 17 September 2020, Soldado scored the first goal in the Andalusians' European history, in a 4–0 win at Albania's Teuta Durrës in the second qualifying round.
 He netted twice more in their run to the quarter-finals, one in each leg of a 3–2 aggregate victory over Norwegians Molde in the last 16.

 Levante

 Soldado joined Levante on 28 June 2021, on a two-year contract.
+He scored 11 times during his spell, also appearing in the unsuccessful 2023 promotion play-offs.

+On 3 August 2023, Soldado announced his retirement from professional football at the age of 38.